-NSITF settles over 11,000 claimants in 2021 alone
+NSITF Settles over 11,000 Claimants in 2021 alone

 “At the inception of this management board and as contained in the Honourable Minister of Labour’s Speech, the financial account of the fund was in areas of over 7 years but as we speak, this has been audited up to date with 2019 and 2020 currently under process and auditing.”

-According to him, the Employee Compensation Act ( ECA), guiding the operations of NSITF, was a fall out of employee compensation scheme introduced and powered by an act of parliament, known as ECA in 2010, adding, “The primary aims of the act is to provide fair and guaranteed compensation to any employee of a registered employer who suffers occupational hazard while on active service; either leading to death or disability.
+According to him, the Employee Compensation Act ( ECA) , guiding the operations of NSITF , was a fall out of employee compensation scheme introduced and powered by an act of parliament, known as ECA in 2010, adding, “The primary aims of the act is to provide a fair and guaranteed compensations to any employee of a registered employer who suffers occupational hazard while on active service; either leading to death or disability.

 “Since the enactment of the Act, we have seen a leap unto the mountain of progress and a low walk on the valleys of the not so good.”